Historical Public Records Program

 Historical Records Pre-1978 Copyright Records

-The Copyright Office holds the most complete and accurate collection of copyright records of ownership in the world.
-The majority of works recorded in the Copyright Office may still be under copyright protection, therefore the value of accessing accurate, complete, legal records of copyright ownership cannot be overstated.
-Originally, copyright registrations were filed with federal district courts where they were handwritten in record books.
-When the copyright function was centralized in the Library of Congress in 1870, requests for copyright registration were examined, numbered, and recorded by Library staff in records books.
-This system was maintained until 1889 when a card system went into effect.
-The oldest record books dating back before 1870 are held in the Library of Congress Rare Book Collection which is located in Washington DC.
-These records are not part of this effort but are under consideration for future efforts.
+Originally, copyright owners filed registrations with federal district courts, and they were handwritten in record books.
+When the copyright function was centralized in the Library of Congress in 1870, Library staff examined, numbered, and recorded requests for copyright registration in record books.
+This system was maintained until 1889, when a card system went into effect.
+The oldest copyright records—those before 1870—are held in the Library’s Rare Book Collection in Washington, DC.
+These records are not part of this effort but are under consideration for future Library efforts to make them available online.

 About the Record Types